Exact and approximate inference in graphical models: variable elimination and beyond

+We now illustrate how variational approximations have been used for parameter estimation using an EM algorithm in the case of CHMM.

-Coupled HMM are examples of incomplete data models, as they involve variables $(O, H)$ where only the variables $O$ are observed.
-Maximum likelihood inference for such a model aims at finding the value of the parameter $\theta$ that maximizes the (log-)likelihood of the observed data $o$, that is to solve $\max_\theta \log p^\theta(o)$.
-The most popular algorithm to achieve this task is the EM algorithm, \citep{DLR77}, that can be rephrased in the following way.
-Observe that
+\paragraph{Exact EM algorithm} CHMM are examples of incomplete data models, as they involve variables $(\bfO, \bfH)$, and only variables $\bfO$ are observed.
+Maximum likelihood inference for such a model aims at finding the value of the parameters $\theta$ which maximise the (log-)likelihood of the observed data $\bfo$, i.e. to solve $\max_\theta \log \Pr^\theta(\bfo)$.
+The most popular algorithm to achieve this task is the EM algorithm \citep{DLR77}.
+One of its formulation reads as an iterative maximisation procedure of the following functional: